playgen/sports-team-manager/DeveloperGuide.md

 - [**Team**](stm-logic/PlayGen.RAGE.SportsTeamManager/PlayGen.RAGE.SportsTeamManager.Simulation/Team.cs): Handles all logic related to the management of the team, including adding and removing crew members, updating the boat type to be used and storing the history of all race results for this team.

 ## Key Unity Classes
-- [**AvatarDisplay**](stm-unity/Assets/Scripts/AvatarDisplay.cs): Using the information from an Avatar objects, creates the NPC avatar displayed in Unity.
+- [**AvatarDisplay**](stm-unity/Assets/Scripts/AvatarDisplay.cs): Using the information from an Avatar object, creates the NPC avatar displayed in Unity.
 Functionality includes setting the facial expression to be updated according to current NPC mood or a passed string or int value.
 - [**CrewMemberUI**](stm-unity/Assets/Scripts/CrewMemberUI.cs): Placed on each crew member icon.
 Handles displaying the meeting pop-up when clicked and dragging the crew member into/out of positions.
 - [**GameManagement**](stm-unity/Assets/Scripts/GameManagement.cs): Static class that makes commonly used information, such as the number of crew members or line-up history for the team, or common functionality, such as if an action is affordable, more easily accessible.
 - [**MemberMeetingUI**](stm-unity/Assets/Scripts/MemberMeetingUI.cs): Class which manages the crew member meeting interface.